TommyStar123/Chess/README.md

 As seen below, there are two visual displays of the chess board, both of which update after each move:
 ![image](https://github.com/TommyStar123/Chess/assets/67210363/1ac94e45-957b-4265-83ce-3e33747ab9eb)

+The video below contains 6 examples:
+- 0:00 - All commands
+- 0:58 - Castling on both sides
+- 1:49 - Stalemate
+- 2:11 - En Passant
+- 2:49 - Pawn Promotion using computers
+- 3:29 - Regular Checkmate